alexpapad95/6G-simulation-platform/README.md

 # Description
 The simulation platform consists of two components; unit_cell_definition.m & RIS_pairs_simulation.m.
 Initially, unit_cell_definition.m is utilized for the design of the unit cell.
 The unit cell consists of the substrate, the groundplane and the S-SRR.
 The properties of the substrate are user-defined while the groundplane and the S-SRR are layers of metal.
 In the gap of S-SRR's outer ring, a lumped port is positioned.
 This port could radiate or not.
 The radiation is a Gaussian excitation.
 In boundary conditions, the MUR ABSORBING has been preferred against the PML.
-This selection is a fair trade-off between accuarcy and short run-time of simulation.
+This selection is a fair trade-off between accuracy and run-time of simulation.
 The user is able to implement PML via the dedicated variable.
 In the next step, the RIS_pairs_simulation.m creates two identical metasurfaces composed by periodically positioned, identical, unit cells.
 The S-SRRs are connected with the adjacent ones via load patches.
 The distance between the RIS pairs is, also, user-defined.

 ## Unit cell definition